typotheque/syllabics-knowledge/kerning.md

 Within the context of Syllabics typography, kerning has very rarely – if ever – been implemented into any typeface, despite the dramatic positive impact it has on improving the legibility and readability of Syllabics texts across all user communities.

 ![Syllabics Kerning](/figures/syllabics-kerning.png)
-##### The above image shows a simple comparison of a Nattilingmiutut Syllabics text, without (top) and with (bottom) kerning.
+###### The above image shows a simple comparison of a Nattilingmiutut Syllabics text, without (top) and with (bottom) kerning.
 The word image is obscured in unkerned example, top, causing the word to break apart.
-In the kerned example, bottom, the two words are clearly defined, and can be read with much greater clarity and ease.
+In the kerned example, bottom, the two words are clearly defined from one another, and can be read with much greater clarity and ease.
+Additionally, the paragraph of text is much more organized and easy to read, and more economical, with a notable savings in the number words-per-line.
 <br>